bmeurant/technical-docs/software-architecture/databases/rdbms.md

 Relational Database Management Systems (RDBMS) are the traditional workhorses of the [[software-architecture/databases/|database]] world.
 Based on the relational model, they store data in structured tables composed of rows and columns and use Structured Query Language (SQL) for data manipulation and retrieval.

 While they are known for their robustness, scaling a single RDBMS to handle massive traffic presents significant challenges.
-This page covers their core concepts and the primary patterns used to improve their performance, scalability, and availability.
+These challenges led to the development of alternative models, collectively known as [[nosql|NoSQL Databases]].
+This page covers the core concepts of RDBMS and the primary patterns used to improve their performance, scalability, and availability.

 ---